kmenzli/sphinx-poc/docs/Administration.rst

 |image308|

-The "Manage spaces" tab is viewable by the group of users defined in the :ref:`Permissions tab <AdministratingSpaces.Permissions>` by the variable "Manage spaces".
+The "Manage spaces" tab is viewable by the group of users defined in the :ref:`Permissions tab <AdministratingSpaces.Permissions>` by the "Manage spaces" permission.
+Users with this permission are allowed to edit or delete any space in the platform.

 |image307|

-If the variable is not defined through the interface, the group of users defined by the propoerty :ref:`exo.social.spaces.administrators <SpacesAdministration>` in :ref:`exo.properties file <Configuration.eXoConfiguration>` is allowed to manage spaces.
+If the permission has no value defined in the interface, the group of users defined by the property :ref:`exo.social.spaces.administrators <SpacesAdministration>` in :ref:`exo.properties file <Configuration.eXoConfiguration>` is allowed to manage spaces.

-.. warning:: When the spaces managers group is defined by the two methods i.e. through the interface and
+.. warning:: When the Manage spaces permission is defined both through the interface and
-             by configuration and that the values are different, the value in the interface takes precedence.
+             by configuration, the value in the interface takes precedence.

-.. note:: If the variable is neither defined through the interface nor by configuration, only administrators are
+.. note:: If the permission is neither defined through the interface nor by configuration, only administrators are
           allowed to access the Manage spaces tab.

 Users allowed to manage spaces can edit or delete any space in the platform.